VEZY/Biomass_evaluation_LiDAR/0-data/README.md

 │   │       │       [...]
 │   │       └─── [...]
 │   │
-│   └───2-grouped_point_clouds # Scan positions grouped into a single file │       ├───1-trees # All scans positions into one file for each tree │       │       all_scans_tree_11.txt
+│   ├───2-grouped_point_clouds # Scan positions grouped into a single file │   │   ├───1-trees # All scans positions into one file for each tree
+│   │   │       all_scans_tree_11.txt
-│       │       all_scans_tree_12.txt
+│   │   │       all_scans_tree_12.txt
-│       │       all_scans_tree_13.txt
+│   │   │       all_scans_tree_13.txt
-│       └───2-branches # All scans positions into one file for each branch and manually cleaned │               ALLSCANS-tree13l-Cloud.txt
+│   │   └───2-branches # All scans positions into one file for each branch and manually cleaned │   │           ALLSCANS-tree13l-Cloud.txt
-│               ALLSCANS-tree11h-Cloud.txt
+│   │           ALLSCANS-tree11h-Cloud.txt
-│               [...]
+│   │           [...]
+│   └───3-scans_positions # Scan positions data
+│           scan_positions.csv
 │
-└───3-mtg_lidar_plantscan3d # Topology and length reconstruction from point clouds using plantscan3d
-    │   README.md     # More detailed readme file
+├───3-mtg_lidar_plantscan3d # Topology and length reconstruction from point clouds using plantscan3d │   │   README.md     # More detailed readme file
-    │
+│   │
-    ├───1-raw_output # MTG output from plantscan3d, without any modification
+│   ├───1-raw_output # MTG output from plantscan3d, without any modification
+│   │       tree11h.mtg
+│   │       [...]
+│   │
+│   ├───2-manually_corrected # MTG from plantscan3d, corrected manually for biggest errors (~40 min work each branch)
+│   │       tree11h.mtg
+│   │       [...]
+│   │
+│   ├───3-raw_output_segmentized # MTG from `1-raw_output`, modified to match the field format (A + S instead of N) │   │       tree11h.mtg
+│   │       [...]
+│   │
+│   ├───4-corrected_segmentized # MTG from `2-manually_corrected`, modified to match the field format (A + S instead of N) │   │       tree11h.mtg
+│   │       [...]
+│   │
+│   ├───5-corrected_segmentized_id # MTG from `4`, with a unique ID for each axis also identified in the mtg from lidar data │   │       tree11h.mtg
+│   │       [...]
+│   │
+│   ├───6-corrected_segmentized_id_enriched # MTG from `5`, enriched with computed data
-    │       tree11h.mtg
+│   │       tree11h.mtg
+│   │       [...]
+│   │
+│   ├───7-tree_scale # MTG at tree scale
+│   │       all_scans_tree_11.mtg
+│   │       [...]
+│   │
+│   ├───8-tree_scale_segmentized # MTG at tree scale, segmentized
+│   │       all_scans_tree_11.mtg
+│   │       [...]
+│   │
+│   └───9-tree_scale_segmentized_enriched # MTG at tree scale, segmentized and enriched with computed data │           all_scans_tree_11.mtg
 │           [...]
 │
-    ├───2-manually_corrected # MTG from plantscan3d, corrected manually for biggest errors (~40 min work each branch) │       tree11h.mtg
-    │       [...]
-    │
-    ├───3-raw_output_segmentized # MTG from `1-raw_output`, modified to match the field format (A + S instead of N) │       tree11h.mtg
-    │       [...]
-    │
-    └───4-corrected_segmentized # MTG from `2-manually_corrected`, modified to match the field format (A + S instead of N) tree11h.mtg
-            [...]
+└───4-method_visualization
+        tree11h_extract.txt # Points for the point cloud extract tree11h_extract_pmt.mtg
+        tree11h_extract_point_cloud.mtg # MTG resulting from the point cloud extract
 ```

 ---